dagronf/DSFColorSampler/README.md

 # DSFColorPickerLoupe

-A Swift 4 class that mimics the magnifying glass in color panel of macos.
+A Swift 5, Objective-C compatible class that mimics the magnifying glass in color panel of macos.

 ## Overview

-Adapted from [https://github.com/wentingliu/ScreenPicker](https://github.com/wentingliu/ScreenPicker) for Swift 4 with bug fixes and some minor improvements.
+Adapted from [https://github.com/wentingliu/ScreenPicker](https://github.com/wentingliu/ScreenPicker) for Swift 5 with bug fixes and some minor improvements.

 All credit to the original author (Wenting Liu), adapted licensing from [WTFPL](http://www.wtfpl.net)